Skip to main content

 Heal.
 Connect.
 Teach.
 Strength.
 Power.

-The ‘first season’ refers to our work in 2021 and 2022 engaging the Native Partnership Council, hosting Community Conversations, and weaving together community voices.
-The first season resulted in the Native Partnership Council’s vision statement, four guiding principles, and early design ideas.
+The ‘First Season’ refers to our work through 2022, including engaging the Native Partnership Council, hosting Community Conversations, and weaving together community voices.
+The First Season resulted in the Native Partnership Council’s vision statement, four guiding principles, and early design ideas.
+View the four-part First Season Report here.

 What guiding principles are the early design ideas based on?